Key Takeaway

 How Semaglutide Works

 Semaglutide is a GLP-1 receptor agonist used for type 2 diabetes (Ozempic, Rybelsus) and weight management (Wegovy).
 It mimics the hormone GLP-1 to stimulate insulin release, suppress glucagon, reduce appetite, and slow gastric emptying.
-It is delivered as a once-weekly injection or, in the case of Rybelsus, a daily oral tablet. how semaglutide works
+It's delivered as a once-weekly injection or, in the case of Rybelsus, a daily oral tablet. how semaglutide works For a complete cost breakdown, see our affordable GLP-1 options.

 The most common side effects involve the GI system: nausea, diarrhea, constipation, and vomiting, particularly during dose escalation.
 These typically improve over time as the body adjusts to the medication.